Queers harmonizing for liberation.

 FAQs

 Can I join Queer Choir if I don't have prior formal singing experience?
 Yes!
 All are welcome.
-The 9-week choir cohorts will move at a slightly quicker pace than a traditional song circle, but perhaps more spacious and varied in HOW we sing together than you would experience in a traditional western choir.
+Our 10-week choir cohorts move at a slightly quicker pace than a traditional song circle, but perhaps more spacious and varied in HOW we sing together than you would experience in a traditional western choir.
 Our rehearsals will include a combination of learning simple songs by ear, learning a more complex arrangement with sheet music, and improvising our own music.
 There will ALWAYS be practice tracks for the sheet music pieces, so those who exclusively learn by ear can access all QCC offerings.

 Will I have to sing by myself in front of others?
 Not required, however there will be various opportunities to share your solo voice with others if you desire.